ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step2.md

 ```
 *This is an example error message.
 Do not worry if your error message looks a little different.*

-This is exactly what we were expecting.
+In fact, failure is our only option as this is exactly what we are expecting.
 The `student.displayStudentFullName` method does not exist yet which means this test should and will fail.

 Now we're ready for the next stage of TDD, making the test go <span style="color:green">green</span>!